bradtraversy/property-pulse/README.md

 ## Correction: Remove unused **loading** prop from LoadingPage

-In our [app/loading.jsx](app/loading.jsx) `LoadingPage` component we are currently receiving a prop of **loading**, however a loading file compoent doesn't actually receive an props - [source](https://nextjs.org/docs/app/api-reference/file-conventions/loading).
+In our [app/loading.jsx](app/loading.jsx) `LoadingPage` component we are currently receiving a prop of **loading**, however a loading file component doesn't actually receive any props - [source](https://nextjs.org/docs/app/api-reference/file-conventions/loading).
 So we can remove the prop entirely.

 ## License